Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Faucet water filters are another very affordable option.
 But of course, there are some downsides.

-Most faucet water filters also use granulated activated charcoal to filter out contaminants.
-So although the issue of having to constantly refill and the unnecessary space being taken up in the fridge is eliminated, you are still left with some dangerous contaminants in the water.
+Most faucet water filters also use granulated activated charcoal to remove contaminants.
+So, although the issue of constantly refilling and the unnecessary space taken up in the fridge are eliminated with a faucet water filter, dangerous contaminants remaining in the water still remain a problem.

 Pros: